 Easy Ways to Detect Air Leaks

 The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are relatively easy to spot, but air leakage can also originate in less obvious spaces around your home.
+These air leaks are fairly easy to find, but air leakage can also come from less obvious spaces around your home.
 Use the suggestions below to complete your own energy assessment.

 Inside your home